Il est interdit d'interdire!

-Il est interdit d'interdire ! (meaning "it is forbidden to forbid") is a French aphorism first used on an RTL broadcast by Jean Yanne in the form of a mocking joke.
+Il est interdit d'interdire! (/fr/, meaning "it is forbidden to forbid") is a French aphorism first used on an RTL broadcast by Jean Yanne in the form of a mocking joke - likely on a Sunday morning humorous talk show that he ran.
 This sentence later became one of the slogans of May 1968.

+It was not used commonly in the publications or imagery of the 1968 protesters, but was well-known in spoken language, particularly with reference to sexual liberty.